ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Configuration/Configuration.md

 ### Configuring the backend

-The Cawaena team provides the URL for the backend, which is specified as the`backend_url` field of the configuration.
+The ETOPay team provides the URL for the backend, which is specified as the`backend_url` field of the configuration.
 This information is part of the initial setup and is important before starting the SDK usage.

 ### Configuring the storage path prefix